capsulescodes/browser-php/README.md

 Run any PHP stuff within your browser.

 The Browser PHP package offers a collection of commands for running PHP from the Node CLI or for launching a PHP server from Node.
-Perfect for running a Laravel project in Stackblitz, for example.
+Perfect for running a Laravel project in CodeSandbox, for example.

 <br>